Nived11/Task-Management-Application/README.md

-# 📝 Task Management Dashboard
+# 📝 Task Management Application

 A full-stack Task Manager application built with **React**, **Node.js**, **Express**, and **MongoDB**.
 Users can register, log in, and manage personal tasks with the ability to add, update, delete, and search.